 - DevOps pipeline for infrastructure.
-DevOps or operational engineer is responsible for building an appropriate environment to host and run the app.
+DevOps or operational engineer is responsible for building an appropriate environment to host and run an app.
 Moreover, there is a list of activities and tasks that can be automated with a pipeline.
-Among them are provisioning, implementing changes, or deleting the cluster.
+Among them are provisioning, implementing changes or deleting the cluster.
 You can also automate building VM or container images, back up the running environment, or change the network in the cluster.

 DevOps Pipeline vs. DevOps Lifecycle: Are They the Same?

 DevOps pipeline is a different term for the whole lifecycle process.
 We define the DevOps lifecycle as a combination of different phases of software development, integration, testing, deployment and monitoring.
 It also can be viewed as a set of automated steps and tools that allows professionals to cooperate effectively in code building.